DICE-UNC/elasticsearch/README.md

 mvn install

 ### search interface
-open src/index.html in a browser window
+open src/index.html in a browser window, if non-default host/port/index is used this file has to be modified to match them